Our Response & Protocols

 program & building updates

-Our Gallery Store is open for its regular hours of operation, Tuesday-Saturday, from 10AM - 5PM.
+Our Gallery Store wraps up its holiday hours on Thursday, December 24, 2020 at 3PM.
+It will also be closed between December 25, 2020 through January 4, 2021 and will reopen on January 5, 2021 to resume regular hours of operation, Tuesday-Saturday, from 10AM - 5PM.
 Masks are required to be permitted to enter the premises.
 For listed hours of operation, please click here.
 You are also welcome to shop online at wccgallerystore.com!

 Staff office hours vary by department as staff continue to work in hybrid-mode, a mix of in-office and remote hours, Monday through Friday, 9:00 am - 5:00 pm.
 Staff continue to check emails and voicemails and will get back to you as quickly as possible.
 To contact a specific staff member, find their contact details on our contact page.

-Our Studios remain closed to the public.
+Our Studios remain closed to public walk-ins.
 Access is only permitted by appointment, by scheduled time-slot, or during assigned course times to registered students.

-Fall 2020 Re-Opening Guide & Policies for students
+WCC Re-Opening Guide & COVID Policies for students

 A Creative Community.
 A Safe Community.